 Future Leaders in Bioengineering

-Future Leaders in Bioengineering Seminar Series
+2024 Future Leaders in Bioengineering Seminar Series

 Future Leaders in Bioengineering at Rice is an annual seminar series that hosts leading postdoctoral fellows and senior PhD students to give a seminar and meet with the faculty in the Department of Bioengineering at Rice University.
 In addition to presenting a seminar, the speakers will meet with several faculty members and peers within the department to provide a networking opportunity.
 Travel and lodging support for speakers is included.
-This year's seminars are expected to begin Spring 2024.
+This year's seminars are expected to begin Fall 2024.

 Who should apply